 New Gorbals must:

-- provide regular updates on its risk assessment and the safety measures for remaining tenants and progress in rehousing tenants at its Caledonia Road high rise blocks;
+- provide regular updates on its risk assessment and the safety measures for remaining tenants, and progress in rehousing tenants at its Caledonia Road high rise blocks.

 What we will do

-- review New Gorbals’ progress with its actions to address the tenant and resident safety issues and rehouse tenants at its Caledonia Road high rise blocks;
+- review New Gorbals’ progress with its actions to address the tenant and resident safety issues and rehouse tenants at its Caledonia Road high rise blocks; and

-- update our published engagement plan in light of any material change to our planned engagement with New Gorbals.
+- update our published engagement plan in the light of any material change to our planned engagement with New Gorbals.